-Trainees will work in two of The Federation's eight mainstream secondary schools.
+Trainees will work in two of The Federation's nine mainstream secondary schools.
 Please see http://wokinghamfederation.co.uk/home/schools/for details of the schools.

 During the course of the year, all trainees will have experience of teaching all years from Years 7 - 13, including working with both GCSE and A Level groups.

 To ensure they are fully supported during the course, trainees have a mentor at their schools and a tutor with the University, both of whom work closely with them throughout the year.